 Reykjavík Tours

-Bad weather in Iceland doesn’t have to derail your trip; it’s the perfect invitation to swap your agenda for some cozy, fun, or unexpected indoor pursuits.
+Bad weather in Iceland doesn’t have to derail your trip — it’s an invitation to swap your original agenda for something cosy, fun, or completely unexpected.

 Crafting a Flexible Itinerary for Iceland

-Incorporate buffer days: Building in extra days allows you to shift outdoor excursions to sunnier weather, and use rainy days for indoor activities instead.
+Incorporate buffer days: Extra days give you room to shift outdoor activities to better weather windows and use the rough days for indoor plans instead.

 Here are some mistakes you’ll want to avoid when planning your itinerary. 👇